ioccc-src/winner/2014/maffiodo2/README.md

 d=80,e,j;g(){j+=getchar();}main(){for(;;){j=0;g();if(j<0)break;g(g());putchar(" .:#@"[j/3*5>>8]);if(!(++e%d))puts("");}}
 ```

-This alternative version have a **fixed ramp**.
+This alternative version has a **fixed ramp**.
 It's smaller but it's not so fun to use...

 ## Copyright and CC BY-SA 4.0 License: